balwillSFDC/sfmc-my-custom-acitivty/README.md

 # Salesforce Marketing Cloud Journey Builder - Custom Activity Example
 This repository aims to instruct beginners on how to create custom activities in Marketing Cloud.
-The Salesforce documentation offered on this subject is "limited" at best.
-This repository aims to provide additional instruction and guidance on how to build your own activities.
-The requirements for building your own custom JB activity are as follows:
+The walkthrough guide can be found here: [https://balwillsfdc.github.io/sfmc-my-custom-acitivty/](https://balwillsfdc.github.io/sfmc-my-custom-acitivty/) The requirements for building your own custom JB activity are as follows:
 - Javascript / Node.js knowledge
 - Marketing Cloud Journey Builder Expertise
 - Marketing Cloud Account